kimenye/fleetly/README.md

 ## What is Fleetly?

 Fleets are ephemeral tweets launched in 2020.
-While there is currently no official API for posting them, this project envisions when this will be possible and allows users to schedule them, or automate tweeting based on the highest engagement.
+There is currently *no Official API* for posting Fleets yet.
+For now Fleetly will advise you on your best performing tweets send you a reminder when to post as a Fleet.

 ## Requirements